yjs/yjs/renderer.md

 To add attribution support to existing Yjs applications:

-1. **Add attribution manager**: Create and configure an attribution manager
+1. **Add renderer**: Create and configure a renderer
-2. **Update method calls**: Add the attribution manager parameter to relevant method calls
+2. **Update method calls**: Add the renderer parameter to relevant method calls
 3. **Handle attributed content**: Update code to handle the new attribution metadata format
 4. **Adjust position calculations**: Update position calculations to account for deleted content

 ### Backward Compatibility

 The Attribution feature is fully backward compatible:
-- All existing methods work without the attribution manager parameter
+- All existing methods work without the renderer parameter
 - Existing code continues to work unchanged
 - Attribution is opt-in and doesn't affect performance when not used